-The Seven Chakras
+The Seven Chakra Energy Centers

 1st Chakra “Muladhara” The root or Base

 “I am,” Muladhara, this is the energy center located in the perineum.
-Red is the color accompanying this “base” chakra.
+Red is the color accompanying this “base”.
 It all begins here.
-This chakra is the home of our self-preservation instinct.
+This one is the home of our self-preservation instinct.
 Basic survival and stability are its concerns.

 2nd Chakra “Svadhisthana” The Sacral

 This energy portal is the emotional and sexual center of the soul, a fountain of universal energy.
 It’s your strong link to the world, which bonds you to your loved ones.
 This is the creative center.
 When people have a “gut feeling” this is where it comes from.

 3rd Chakra “Manipurura” The Solar Plexus